xf0e/open-ocr/README.md

 * Uploading the image content via `multipart/related`, rather than passing an image URL.  (example client code provided in the [Go REST client](http://github.com/tleyden/open-ocr-client))
 * Tesseract config vars (eg, equivalent of -c arguments when using Tesseract via the command line) and Page Seg Mode
-* Ability to use an image pre-processing chain, eg [Stroke Width Transform](https://github.com/tleyden/open-ocr/wiki/Stroke-Width-Transform).
+* Ability to use an image pre-processing chain, e.g. [Stroke Width Transform](https://github.com/tleyden/open-ocr/wiki/Stroke-Width-Transform).
 * Non-English languages

 See the [REST API docs](http://docs.openocr.apiary.io/) and the [Go REST client](http://github.com/tleyden/open-ocr-client) for details.